 Talking point: The offloading game Boroughmuir played was a joy to watch, if this kind of rugby doesn’t get the crowds back nothing will.

-We hope you enjoyed reading The Offside Line this season.
+We hope you’ve enjoyed reading this article

 Gary has had a love for both rugby and writing for as far back as he can remember.
 Having cut his teeth in the ‘real world’ of journalism at the Midlothian Advertiser local newspaper for a couple of years between 2005 and 2007, he has since been kept busy covering sport, mainly rugby.
 He was a member of the editorial team at SCRUM Magazine for 11 years until recently and now provides regular rugby content to various national and local newspapers, magazines and websites via his company GH Media as well as hosting a podcast.
 Twitter: G_HMedia